Ship Tease: Pokémon

 Shippings from other adaptations

 - Ship Tease between Misty and the Red & Blue Player Character's Surrogate is not limited to Ash.
-The first 4koma had Red drooling over Misty a few times, Satoshi in Pokémon Zensho is implied to be attracted to her, even using a heart when he talks to her once, and Misty is out-right in love with Red in Pokémon Special.
-Even the games themselves have Red and Misty being buddy-buddy in at least one official art.
+The first 4koma had Red drooling over Misty a few times, Satoshi in Pokémon Zensho is implied to be attracted to her, even using a heart when he talks to her once, and Misty is out-right in love with Red in Pokemon Special.
+Even the games themselves have Red and Misty being buddy-buddy in at least one official art and in Yellow Version, Misty calls Red "sweetie."

 - Ruby and Sapphire are the closest thing any of the adaptations has to an Official Couple among main characters.
 They got along well as youngsters and adopted complete personality shifts after a traumatic incident involving a Salamence.
 Sapphire still loves Ruby, and Ruby still loves Sapphire, but Ruby's too shaken by all that has gone on in their lives to admit this even to himself.